5 ways to manage your fear of uncertainty

 What gives your life meaning?
 Finding or rediscovering your life purpose can help you deal with uncertainty and the stress and anxiety related to it.

-Focusing on what can transcend finite human existence whether it is religion, spirituality or dedication to a cause—can decrease uncertainty-driven worry and depression.
+Focusing on what can transcend finite human existence, whether it is religion, spirituality, or dedication to a cause, can decrease uncertainty-driven worry and depression.

 3. Don’t underestimate your coping ability